johnstuby7/html-and-css/notes.md

 - && both sides need to evaluate to true
 - || either side needs to be true
 - ! will return opposite of result so if !(false) it will return true

+## ternary operator:

+- The conditional (ternary) operator is the only JavaScript operator that takes three operands: a condition followed by a question mark (?), then an expression to execute if the condition is truthy followed by a colon (:), and finally the expression to execute if the condition is falsy.
+This operator is frequently used as an alternative to an if...else statement.